jessicacliong/JessicaLiong_T1A3/README.md

 Figure 1 shows my trello board on the 6th of May

-Figure 3 shows my trello board on the 19th of May

-Figure 4 shows my trello board on the 21st of May
+Figure 4 shows my trello board on the 22nd of May

 ## Psuedocodes